 5. Macreddin Golf Club, County Wicklow

 The first course designed by Ryder Cup captain Paul McGinley, it’s little wonder Golf World Magazine deemed Macreddin “outstanding and truly spectacular”.
 18 expertly engineered holes sit within 160 acres of woodland in Wicklow – the county known as “the garden of Ireland”; and once you visit, you’ll see why Macreddin has been voted one of the top 10 golf courses in Ireland.

-The driving range and short game area allow for extensive practice before taking to the greens, making this a great balance for beginner golfers seeking to challenge themselves.
+The driving range and short game area allow golfers to practice as long as they like before taking themselves to the greens, making this a great balance for beginner golfers seeking to challenge themselves.

 6. Galway Bay Golf Resort, County Galway

 Designed by former Ryder Cup and World Cup golfer Christy O’Connor Jnr, this course sits just a few miles south of Galway city.
 Its location on the Atlantic coast means the wind here adds an exciting unpredictability to a round, daring new and experienced players alike to up their game.